 CLANCY OVERELL | Editor | Contact

-Former Prime Minister Tony Abbott has criticised his successor’s election campaign, saying the focus has strayed in the final days because Malcolm Turnbull hasn’t focused on the “big issues” in this election.
+Former Prime Minister Tony Abbott has criticised his successor’s election campaign, saying the focus has strayed in the final days because Malcolm Turnbull hasn’t focused on the “big issues” ahead of the 2017 budget.

 Abbott believes Turnbull is too caught up in political populism to address the issues currently faced by old people in Sydney’s Upper North Shore who don’t believe in Climate Change

-Mr Abbott told Sky News last night that it had been an election campaign “where a lot of big issues have been touched on without really being developed”.
+Mr Abbott told 2GB this morning that it had been an election campaign “where a lot of big issues have been touched on without really being developed”.

 “Malcolm has not been saying ‘boats’ enough.
 It’s almost like he wants it to be a close race,” he said.